Strawberry Mousse Cake Filling

 - Keep an eye on your mixer as you whip up the whipped cream!
 If you over-mix it, it will turn into butter.

-- Use good quality white chocolate!
+- Use good-quality white chocolate!
 It has a huge impact on the flavor of this filling.

 - Keep this mousse cake filling cold.
 It can lose its shape and structure if it gets too warm.

 - If you add this to a cake, make sure you pipe a ring of buttercream frosting around the edge of the cake layer.
-This will help keep this softer cake filling in place.
+This will help keep the softer cake filling in place.

 Making This Strawberry Mousse Cake Filling in Advance & Storage Tips